 U.S. passports are issued to adults over age 16, or to minors under age 16.
 There are different rules and fees for minors.

-With all notarized documents, the signer must be aware of the nature and purpose of the document, and must be signing voluntarily.
+With all notarized documents, the signer must be aware of the nature and purpose of the document and must sign voluntarily.
 The notary checks for awareness and willingness.

 The minor can demonstrate awareness by explaining the purpose of the document.
 If the minor does not appear to understand the nature and purpose of the document, the notary may refuse to notarize.